 47. First Energy Private Limited entered into a Share Purchase Agreement (SPA) with the former owners of Onix Two Enersol Private Limited (OTEPL) on September 6, 2024, to acquire 100% of OTEPL's shares for Rs.
 0.01.
-The agreement specified certain precedent conditions that were to be fulfilled by October 5, 2024.
-These conditions remained unfulfilled and a further extension of six months was granted.
+The remained unfulfilled and a further extension of six months was granted.
 These conditions were not complied even in the extended period.
 Accordingly, the acquisition did not consummate and hence not considered in the consolidated financial statements of First Energy Private Limited.
 OTEPL did not have material transactions.